 We are a nation of immigrants.
 As the grandson of immigrants, I strongly believe that immigration is the lifeblood of our nation.
 But today our immigration system is broken.
 For too long the federal government has not done enough to secure our borders or enforce immigration laws already on the books.
 The border situation is even more serious now because it's not just undocumented workers trying to enter the country looking for work but rather organizations seeking to exploit our porous borders to smuggle weapons and drugs into the U.S. So, it is imperative that we take serious measures to solve the border problem, not just talk about it.

-More needs to be done, however.
-Illegal immigration is no longer an issue that can be solved just at the border.
-The federal government must (a) find ways to better meet employer needs by streamlining and expanding U.S. visa programs; (b) require employer use of an electronic employment eligibility verification system (also known as e-verify); and (c) implement biometric entry-exit visa tracking for those who overstay their visas.
+As Congress works to craft an immigration package, I will also advocate for the federal government to (a) find ways to better meet employer needs by streamlining and expanding U.S. visa programs; (b) require employer use of an electronic employment eligibility verification system (also known as e-verify); and (c) implement biometric entry-exit visa tracking for those who overstay their visas.
 I have cosponsored E-Verify legislation and supported the STEM Jobs Act to provide green cards to graduates of U.S. universities with advanced degrees in the fields of science, technology, engineering and math.
 Under our current system, we educate scientists and engineers only to send them home to work for our competitors abroad.
 We should modernize our system to keep that knowledge and talent here at home.